Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

-There are many business networking events to attend, from small local meetups to large national conferences.
-To target the right events for your networking efforts, check out the three main types below, with detail on how to find relevant gatherings:
+There are many business networking events to attend, from online-only events to small local meetups to large national conferences.
+To target the right events for your networking efforts, check out the main types below, with detail on how to find relevant gatherings:

 Trade shows are some of the best events possible for a business owner or sales professional who is solely focused on approaching potential leads.
 Trade shows are events where different companies come together and show off their products for prospective customers.
 Attendees at the trade show are either selling their product or looking for things to buy.